Close Menu

 Heated Rivalry Season 1

 As Heated Rivalry Season 1 comes to an end, the couple has gone through one test.
 They’ve confessed to each other, and in doing so, they’ve made a plan for the future.
 They’re officially boyfriends after almost a decade, Shane’s parents support them, and now, they just have to act.
-The hopefulness of the end credit scene, in which Shane and Ilya drive into a literal sunset, is palpable, and yet, the difficulty isn’t erased.
+The hopefulness of the end-credit scene, in which Shane and Ilya drive into a literal sunset, is palpable, yet the difficulty isn’t erased.

 Having already been greenlit for a Season 2, Heated Rivalry’s success isn’t just because of its sexiness, although it definitely deserves some credit.
-The storytelling and ability to embrace the difficulties of romance as much as the beauty of it is what solidifies the series as well-crafted and heartfelt from beginning to end.
+The storytelling and the ability to embrace the difficulties of romance as much as its beauty solidify the series as well-crafted and heartfelt from beginning to end.

 Even when at its sexiest, Heated Rivalry Season 1 was building toward something.
 From electric chemistry to grounded intimacy, this is a romance series that plays with all of the tropes you would expect but hardly lets itself be constrained by them.